 Play tug, let your pup "win," and channel prey drive into a toy, never your sleeve or pant leg.
 That playful tug now becomes the foundation for controlled bite work later.

-Wondering “how to train german shepherd” or “how to train a guard dog”?
-Real protection work isn’t a YouTube DIY.
+Wondering "how to train German Shepherd" for security?
+Real protection work isn't a YouTube DIY project.
 It needs expert coaching, legal awareness, and steady progress.

 A decoy taps a padded stick against a fence.
 You cue "Watch him!"
 Your dog barks, decoy backs off, praise party happens.
 End with a "Quiet" cue so barking never goes on forever.